This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Ataxic Cerebral Palsy

 Ataxic cerebral palsy can affect any part of the child’s body.
-For instance, ataxic CP can affect the eyes, mouth, arms, fingers, legs, and toes.
-Children with ataxic cerebral palsy have tremors in shakiness in their limbs due to inaccurate movements.[7]
+For instance, ataxic CP can impact the eyes, mouth, arms, fingers, legs, and toes.
+Children with ataxic cerebral palsy struggle with depth perception and have a hard time with precise movements and fine motor skills.[1]

 Children with ataxic cerebral palsy are prone to falling due to shakiness in the lower limbs.
 They often walk with their legs spread further apart than usual.